 Over the past 4 years I’ve learned a lot of tips and tricks to be a mompreneur.
 Today let’s walk through some of my best tips!

 A while back I did the awesomely annoying “ask me a question” feature on Instagram.
 I got tons of fun questions like am I pregnant (no), will we get another dog (no) and how did Rishi and I meet (at work).

 I also had numerous people ask me this questions:

 “As a mompreneur, how do I do it all?:

-I’m a mom of 2 very young kids (2 years old and 8 months old…just 16 months apart), a wife to a husband with a very demanding work schedule and also an entrepreneur.
+I’m a mom of 3 very young kids (4 years old, 2.5 years old and 9 months old), a wife to a husband with a very demanding work schedule and also an entrepreneur.

 Despite not doing it all, I will, however, say that I’ve learned a lot in the past 2 years about managing the things that are currently on my plate.

-(Side note, I hate the term “mompreneur”.
+To be frank, I hate the term “mompreneur”.
 I get why people say it but can’t a mom be an entrepreneur without the “mom” preface?
-People don’t say “dadpreneur”, do they?)
+People don’t say “dadpreneur”, do they?